 Between the lady losing a bag of food and the monkey stealing a phone it was rather an eventful trip and with that number of monkeys around I’m sure there will always be some shenanigans going on.

-Loburi Monkey Temple Festival
+Lopburi Monkey Temple Buffet Festival

 Are you a Travel Blogger?

-If you want your blog to be added to our map be sure to check out our submit your blog page here: https://www.thetravelblogs.com/submit-your-blog
+If you want your blog to be added to our map be sure to check out our submit your blog page here: http://www.thetravelblogs.com/submit-your-blog